logo

 You now have a north-south string line passing over your pier and attached to stakes or other fixed objects on both ends.
 Temporarily remove the string for concrete pouring.

-There are other methods of establishing the string line but the point is, spend just a little time getting it right at this stage, while it’s easy, and you won’t risk needing to wrestling a pier and mount later.
+There are other methods of establishing the string line but the point is, spend just a little time getting it right at this stage, while it’s easy, and you won’t risk needing to wrestle a pier and mount later.

 Prepare the template: